 •Cross only at intersections or crosswalks.
 Look left, right and left again and only cross when it is clear.
 Do not jaywalk or cross between parked cars.

 •Evaluate the distance and speed of oncoming traffic before you step out into the street.

 •Avoid walking in traffic where there are no sidewalks or crosswalks.
 If you have to walk on a road that does not have sidewalks, walk facing traffic.

 •See and be seen.
 Carry a flashlight and wear reflective clothing and/or accessories.

-•While walking, pocket the cell phone and avoid listening to your iPod or MP3 player at a volume that prohibits you from hearing approaching danger.
+•While walking, pocket the cell phone and avoid listening to music at a volume that prohibits you from hearing approaching danger.

 As upstate New York’s largest member services organization, AAA Western and Central New York provides more than 887,000 members with travel, insurance, financial and automotive-related services.
 Since its founding in 1900, AAA has been a leading advocate for the safety and security of all travelers.
 Visit AAA at www.AAA.com.